PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 You can filter the list by region, market focus, supported languages, and industry experience.
 Since each company’s environment is different, it's important to choose a QSA with relevant experience in your specific industry.

-Once you’ve narrowed down your options, review the profiles of individual assessors to find someone with the right expertise.
-Don’t hesitate to contact the companies directly to ask questions about the QSA’s background, certifications, or industry knowledge.
+Once you’ve narrowed down your options, review the profiles of individual assessors to ensure they have the right expertise.
+Don’t hesitate to contact the companies directly to ask about the QSA’s background, certifications, or relevant industry experience.

 To help refine your search further: